CVE-2015-1816 - LDAP server SSL certificate not verified

 SSL_connect SYSCALL returned=5 errno=0 state=SSLv3 read server certificate B: certificate verify failed

-#15 Updated by Dominic Cleal almost 2 years ago
+#15 Updated by Dominic Cleal about 2 years ago

 The path depends on the OS, but as you mention update-ca-certificates, I assume it's Debian or Ubuntu.
 It should in that case be /usr/local/share/ca-certificates/, not /usr/lib.
 Try restarting apache2 after adding to the certificate store.